 not required but recommended.

-The course requirements consist of an obligatory final written
+The course requirements consista of three mandatory homework sets and a final written

-strongly encourage you to do.
-The homework sets give you bonus credits
+examination.
+The homework sets may also give you bonus credits in the examination.

 PhD course SF3852